-- (1) The grant date above is determined in accordance with ASC Topic 718. - (2) Options generally vest and become exercisable in four equal installments on the first four anniversaries of the date of grant, subject to continued employment.
+(1) The grant date is determined in accordance with ASC Topic 718.

+- (2) Options generally vest and become exercisable in four equal installments on the first four anniversaries of the date of grant, subject to continued employment.
 On March 24, 2005, the Board of Directors approved the accelerated vesting of certain unvested and "out-of-the-money" stock options held by current employees, executive officers and non-employee directors with exercise prices greater than \$5.31 per share, which was the closing sales price of RFMD's common stock on Nasdaq on March 24, 2005.
 In the event of termination of employment other than for cause (and unless the Compensation Committee determines otherwise), options granted after July 2003 to the Named Executive Officers generally will continue to vest pursuant to the same vesting schedule as if such individual had remained an employee of RFMD and, with respect to such options, the vested portions will be exercisable for the full option term.
-As of March 31, 2012, there were no unexercisable securities underlying unexercised options. - (3) The option price is equal to the closing price of our common stock as reported by Nasdaq on the trading date immediately preceding the grant date. - (4) Options generally expire 10 years after grant. - (5) Restricted stock units granted before fiscal 2009 generally vest over a period of five years and any unvested portion of such units is generally forfeited upon termination of employment.
-Service-based restricted stock units granted during and after fiscal 2009 generally vest over a period of four years and any unvested portion of such units is generally forfeited upon termination of employment.
-Performance-based restricted stock units granted during and after fiscal 2009 generally vest over a period of three years and any unvested portion of such units is generally forfeited upon termination of employment.
-In the event of termination of employment other than for cause, the service-based restricted stock units granted after July 2003 to each Named Executive Officer generally will continue to vest over a period of five years (if granted before fiscal 2009) or four years (if granted during and after fiscal 2009) as if the Named Executive Officer had remained an employee of RFMD (unless the Compensation Committee determines otherwise).

-- (6) Based upon \$4.98, which was the closing price of RFMD's common stock as reported by Nasdaq on March 30, 2012, the last trading day of our fiscal year, multiplied by the number of shares subject to restricted stock units that had not yet vested. - (7) Mr. Neal retired from RFMD effective May 31, 2012. - (8) Mr. Van Buskirk retired from RFMD effective February 29, 2012.
+As of March 30, 2013, there were no unexercisable securities underlying unexercised options. - (3) The option price is equal to the closing price of our common stock as reported by Nasdaq on the trading date immediately preceding the grant date. - (4) Options generally expire 10 years after grant. - (5) Service-based restricted stock units generally vest over a period of four years and any unvested portion of such units is generally forfeited upon termination of employment.
+Performance-based restricted stock units generally vest over a period of three years and any unvested portion of such units is generally forfeited upon termination of employment.
+However, in the event of termination of employment other than for cause, the service-based and performance-based restricted stock units granted after July 2003 to each Named Executive Officer generally will continue to vest over a period of four years as if the Named Executive Officer had remained an employee of RFMD (unless the Compensation Committee determines otherwise), subject in certain cases to compliance with certain covenants, clawback provisions and other conditions. - (6) Based upon \$5.32, which was the closing price of RFMD's common stock as reported by Nasdaq on March 28, 2013, the last trading day of our fiscal year, multiplied by the number of shares subject to restricted stock units that had not yet vested.

-2012 Option Exercises and Stock Vested Table
+2013 Option Exercises and Stock Vested Table

-The table below shows the number of shares of our common stock acquired during fiscal year 2012 by the Named Executive Officers upon the vesting of restricted stock units.
-No Named Executive Officer exercised stock options during fiscal year 2012.
+The table below shows the number of shares of our common stock acquired during fiscal year 2013 by the Named Executive Officers upon the vesting of restricted stock units.
+No Named Executive Officer exercised stock options during fiscal year 2013.

-Stock Awards
+Stock Awa ards

 Name Number of Shares Acquired on Vesting (#) (1) Value Realized on Vesting (\$) (2)

-Robert A. Bruggeworth 655,510 4,101,595
+Robert A. Bruggeworth 634,080 2,520,344

-William A. Priddy, Jr. 264,289 1,652,112
+William A. Priddy, Jr. 258,496 1,029,815

-Steven E. Creviston 346,201 2,165,760
+Steven E. Creviston 332,589 1,321,417

-Jerry D. Neal (3) 207,176 1,299,409

-James D. Stilson 161,037 1,007,084
+James D. Stilson 155,694 619,641

-Robert M. Van Buskirk (4) 237,300 1,485,707
+Norman A. Hilgendorf 84,205 325,761

 - (1) Share amounts are represented on a pre-tax basis.
-Our stock plans permit withholding a number of shares upon vesting to satisfy applicable withholding taxes. - (2) Values represent the market value of our common stock on the vesting date multiplied by the number of shares vested, rounded to the nearest dollar. - (3) Mr. Neal retired from RFMD effective May 31, 2012. - (4) Mr. Van Buskirk retired from RFMD effective February 29, 2012.
+Our stock plans permit withholding a number of shares upon vesting to satisfy applicable withholding taxes. - (2) Values represent the market value of our common stock on the vesting date multiplied by the number of shares vested, rounded to the nearest dollar.